EthanMcBloxxer/ethanmcbloxxer.github.io/published/luau-documentation.md

     print("[Error Handler] "..Message)
 end

-local success = xpcall(MyCoolFunction, ErrorHandler, "Just stop the function.")
+local Success = xpcall(MyCoolFunction, ErrorHandler, "Just stop the function.")
 ```

 You also might want to know why this is useful, but this isn't really something I can just explain.
 It is useful when it is useful.
-Anyway, the example makes it so that the error handler prints `[Error Handler] Script: "Just stop the function."`. `success` is `false`, as would be expected.
+Anyway, the example makes it so that the error handler prints `[Error Handler] Script: "Just stop the function."`. `Success` is `false`, as would be expected.

 `ypcall` is another function that acts the same as `pcall`, but can yield.
 Since `pcall` has since been tweaked to allow yielding, it has been deprecated.
 It's still sometimes used for an example of a deprecated global.